justsml/dans-blog/content/posts/2023-08-13--mastering-functional-pipelines-passing-state/index.md

 Questions?
 Comments?
 Concerns?
 Feel free to reach out [@justsml](https://twitter.com/justsml) or [email](mailto:dan@danlevy.net).

-> Stay tuned for the next part in the series.
-We’ll explore how to add functionality to our module, without breaking the pipeline.
+### Stay tuned for the next part in the series.

+We’ll explore externalizing state, and extending functionality in our module!